 - supply chain management

 - a rise in the price of inputs

 - product pricing and sales volumes

-- · food safety
+- food safety

 - economic dependence of OEF on large accounts

-As discussed in the Private Company Valuations section of this MD&A, the Company did not engage an independent external valuator for its investment in OEF as at June 30, 2016.
-The Company has instead fair valued this investment relying on the most recent available information provided to investors, commodity pricing trends, the Company's effective control position of OEF and discussions with OEF management.
-The last independent Estimate Valuation report as to the value of the Company's equity interest in OEF was prepared as at September 30, 2015.
+As discussed in the Private Company Valuations section of this MD&A, the Company engaged an independent external valuator ("Valuator") for its investment in OEF as at September 30, 2016 to prepare an Estimate Valuation report as to the value of the Company's equity interest in OEF.
+The Estimate Valuation was completed on a going concern basis examining both market transactions and adjusting net assets to their fair values at September 30, 2016.

-The valuation was completed using a going concern basis applying an adjusted net assets approach to determine fair value at June 30, 2016.
-The fair value of OEF was determined by adjusting the reported book value of those assets and liabilities required in operations to their respective fair values as at June 30, 2016, including the provision of allowances for OEF's goodwill and intangible assets.
-The adjusted net asset approach was considered the most appropriate valuation methodology.
+The Company also completed a valuation using a going concern basis applying an adjusted net assets approach to determine fair value at September 30, 2016.
+The Company fair valued this investment relying on the most recent available information provided to investors, commodity pricing trends, the Company's effective control position of OEF and discussions with OEF management.
+The fair value of OEF was determined by adjusting the reported book value of those assets and liabilities required in operations to their respective fair values as at September 30, 2016, including the provision of allowances for OEF's goodwill and intangible assets.

-In determining fair value, the value of tax losses was assessed based on market research.
+In determining fair value, the value of tax losses was assessed based on market research and the Valuator's proprietary knowledge base.